-We sit on the Governor’s Council of Behavioral Health, the Health Insurance Advisory Council, and the Mayor’s Substance Abuse Prevention Task Force in Providence to work for positive change in Rhode Island.
-We are also a constant presence at the State House, advocating for the passage of laws to promote mental health and end discrimination.
+MHARI is the face of mental health policy in Rhode Island.
+We sit on the Health Insurance Commissioner’s Health Insurance Advisory Council and the Mayor’s Substance Abuse Prevention Task Force in Providence.
+We are also a constant presence at the State House, advocating for the passage of laws to promote mental health, increase access to treatment, and end discrimination.

 During our annual event, May is Mental Health Month, we deliver an address called “State of the Mental Healthcare System,” which outlines Rhode Island’s strengths and weaknesses and calls on the State’s leadership to strengthen our system.

 We work to end stigma by sharing our own stories of mental health struggles.
 We call out discrimination in all its forms.
 We educate the public on stigmatizing language and stereotypes.

 “Change comes from power, and power comes from organizing.” – Saul Alinsky